 Why is it so?
-More importantly, what makes good content, especially in emails?
+More importantly, what makes for good content, especially in email marketing?

-Great email content moves people emotionally, builds trust, and drives someone to convert.
-Whether your goal is to encourage engagement, create new leads and sales, or add value to your product, content continues to play a significant role in your business.
+Great email content moves people emotionally, builds trust, and potentially drives someone to convert.
+Whether the goal is to encourage engagement, create new leads and sales, or add value to a product, content continues to play a significant role in shaping narratives for online businesses.

 What is the AIDA model?

 The acronym AIDA stands for Attention, Interest, Desire, Action.